Mozilla’s Data Privacy FAQ

 • We follow a set of Data Privacy Principles that shape our approach to privacy in the Firefox desktop and mobile browsers.

-• We adhere to “no surprises” principle, meaning we work hard to ensure people’s understanding of Firefox matches reality.
+• We adhere to the “no surprises” principle, meaning we work hard to ensure people’s understanding of Firefox matches reality.

 The following questions and answers should help you understand what to expect from Mozilla and Firefox: